Salt Spring Island, BC, Canada

 The property has cleared, productive farmland (mostly in hay), riparian and laucustrine areas, and young forest.
 The public parkland extends from the highest point on the island (Bruce Peak, at 704 metres), all the way to the ocean at Burgoyne Bay, and up the other side to the second-highest point (Mount Maxwell, at 579 metres).

 All of the property is irrigated by a two-acre pond and two year-round streams via an extensive buried irrigation system.
 The class-2 soils are in growing zones 8 and 9.
 We have been implementing a Permaculture design for the site.

-Two houses with a total of 4,200 sq ft of living space have ten bedrooms, four bathrooms, and two kitchens between them, as well as ample room for meetings and home-based businesses.
+Two houses with a total of 4,200 sq ft of living space have eleven bedrooms, four bathrooms, and two kitchens between them, as well as ample room for meetings and home-based businesses.
 Three members live in these buildings, sharing them with renters, WWOOFers, and visitors.

 A garage/studio/workshop of about 1,200 sq ft is used as a classroom for Permaculture and agriculture classes and public events.
 The classroom seats 40.

 We also have a 3,550 sqft “high tunnel” poly greenhouse, divided into zones for propagation, nursery, and direct seeding.